How Much Does a Kitchen Remodel Cost? | Kitchen Remodel Cost Guide

 Kitchen cabinets

-You have a lot of options when it comes to kitchen cabinets.
-And there’s an option for every budget.
+There are many options when it comes to kitchen cabinets, and there’s an option for every budget.

-• Hiring a professional to paint your existing cabinets could cost from $7,200 to $13,400.
-But to DIY the job, you can expect to pay about $231 to $780 for the paint alone.
+• Hiring a professional to paint your existing cabinets could cost $2,598 to $3,403.
+But to DIY the job, you can expect to pay about $280 to $509 for the paint alone.

 • Refacing your existing cabinets involves keeping the box part of the cabinet and installing new doors.
-Refacing costs from $54 to $201 per door for the materials only.
+Refacing costs from $24 to $56 per square foot for the materials only.

 The cost to replace the cabinets depends on the type of new cabinets you choose.
 Kitchen cabinets come in three different levels of quality.

 • Stock cabinets are premade to standard sizes and available for pick-up at your big box store.
-Stock cabinets run from $252 to $469, depending on the size, style, and manufacturer.
+Depending on the size, style, and manufacturer, stock cabinets cost between $245 and $445.

 • Custom cabinets are made to your sizes and specifications.
 You can choose from wood options, trim packages, finishes, and more.
-Custom cabinets are the most expensive and average from $$469 to $872.
+High-quality, custom cabinets are the most expensive and average from $457 to $832.

 Appliances